Zbąszyń: History

 While the earliest mentions of the settlement date back to 1231, the name Sbansin first appeared in a 1277 deed, issued by Duke Przemysł I of Greater Poland at his Poznań residence.
 Its citizens received town privileges before 1311, making Zbąszyń one of the oldest towns in Poland.
 It was held by the Polish monarchs until in 1393 King Władysław II Jagiełło ceded it to his Masovian governor Jan Głowacz Nałęcz.
 By the early 15th century, Zbąszyń evolved as a centre of the Greater Polish Hussite movement.
-Zbąszyń was a private town of Polish nobility, administratively located in the Kościan County in the Poznań Voivodeship in the Greater Poland Province of the Polish Crown.
+Zbąszyń was a private town of Polish nobility, administratively located in the Kościan County in the Poznań Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 As a result of the Second Partition of Poland in 1793 it became part of the Kingdom of Prussia, under the Germanized name Bentschen and was administered as part of the newly established province of South Prussia.
-In 1807, it was regained by the Poles as part of the short-lived Duchy of Warsaw.
+After the successful Greater Poland uprising of 1806, it was regained by the Poles and included within the short-lived Duchy of Warsaw.
 However in 1815, after the Napoleonic Wars, it was reannexed by Prussia and was part of the Grand Duchy of Posen which later became the Province of Posen.
 The Frankfurt-Posen railway line, which passed through the town was built in 1870.

 In 1871, it became part of the German Empire.
 Having experienced a strong influx of population from Germany in the 17th century, Bentschen was predominantly German-speaking until 1920.
 According to the German census of 1890, Bentschen had a population of 3,176, of which 200 (6.3%) were Poles.

 After Germany's defeat in World War I, Poland regained independence, and the Greater Poland uprising broke out, which goal was to reunite the region with the reborn Polish state.
 42 Polish insurgents died in battle in Zbąszyń.
 At the local cemetery, there are graves of Polish insurgents who either died in battle, were executed by the Germans in the town, or died in German captivity.
 The town eventually became part of the Second Polish Republic in 1920, according to the terms of the Treaty of Versailles.

 In the interwar period, the town was located on the border with Germany.
 International trains connecting Paris and Berlin with Warsaw and the Polish-Soviet border at Negoreloe ran through Zbąszyń, and in 1929 a new larger railway station building was erected to enable the handling of heavy traffic and accommodate the necessary offices.
 In this period, the proportion of Poles increased and in 1938, the population of the town stood at 5,400 which included 360 Germans and 52 Jews.